gmt-china/GMT_docs/source/proj-Jr.rst

 -  Scale along equator in inch/degree or 1:xxxxx (**-Jr**), or map width (**-JR**).

-Centered on Greenwich, the example in Figure :ref:`Winkel Tripel projection
-<GMT_winkel>` was created by this command:
+Centered on Greenwich, the example was created by this command:

    ::

     gmt pscoast -Rd -JR4.5i -Bg -Dc -A10000 -Gburlywood4 -Swheat1 -P > GMT_winkel.ps

-.. _GMT_winkel:

 .. figure:: /images/GMT_winkel.*
    :width: 500 px